mxcl/PromiseKit/_posts/2014-12-31-integration.md

 ---
-category: home
+category: docs
 layout: default
 ---

-# Importing PromiseKit
+# Integrating PromiseKit Into Your App

 In your [Podfile](http://guides.cocoapods.org/using/using-cocoapods.html):